keywan-ghadami-oxid/gitlab-composer-repository/README.md

-## Caveats
+## Caveats (missing features and known bugs)
- * there is no frontend other then gitlab itself to manage users
+ * there is no frontend other then gitlab itself to manage users (if have to manage customers you may need to connect your CRM to gitlab) If you face this issue, detailed feature request are welcome.
- *

 ## Author